WRITING BRITAIN

 Written from the heart, Writing Britain is a short film initiative produced by Studio12 that creates a collection of films addressing people’s sense of place and tackles current issues that they face.
 Written and performed by young people, with support and direction from professional film makers, Writing Britain aims to provide a platform for new talent to be screened.

-Shot on cinema cameras, underwater and on fire, the films provide a cinematic perspective to words written by our young writers.
+Shot on cinema cameras, underwater, and on fire, the films provide a cinematic perspective to words written by our young writers.
 Writing Britain highlights how investment in young people can result in new, informative, reflective and exceptional ideas for film.

 Writing Britain has been showcased through BBC3, International Film festivals and Channel4 Random Acts screenings.